-The statues depicting various forms of Vishnu, the scenes of Nagar-style, the skyscraper summit and the contemporary Mewari style, are the specialities of this temple.
+The statues depicting various forms of Vishnu, the scenes of Nagar-style, the skyscraper summit, and the contemporary Mewari style, are the specialties of this temple.
 Originally, the idol of Varahavtar was established here, but after the conversion of Murshid to Muslim invasions, the image of Kumbhswami was now installed.

 Temple of Meerabai